 – Little Bra Company Sascha strapless underwire bra – shoulder straps unhook completely from the front and back, so you can wear it totally strapless, regularly, or with an X back.
 This also has little removable pads in the cups.

 – Gap wireless bra or wireless push-up bra – shoulder straps unhook from the back, so you can make them into an X back configuration.

 – Calvin Klein wireless contour bra – straps don’t unhook at all, but there is a little clasp to secure the two back straps together at a midpoint.
 This will work under most racerback-style or narrow-shouldered tops.

 Solution: A plunge bra.
 I have this Uplunge bra (cups run small) which comes in both nude and black, and has straps that converts into 3 different configurations!

 As an alternative, try filling the neckline gap with a bralette or camisole that is pretty enough to be seen visibly.
-I love my Topshop crochet-trim one!
-Please note bralettes usually don't have much structure, thus may not work well for those who need more support.
+Please note bralettes are usually just like half tank tops and don’t have much structure, thus may not work well for those who need support.